physcrowley/AOC-Java-DJC/WhatImLearning.md

 ## Day 11

 Well, python's list architecture was a killer for the cellular automata task because the assignment operator between lists links their pointers, not their current values.
 Same thing when initializing a list of a certain size with the []*size method -> for a nested loop, rows' pointers are linked so changing the value in one row changed it in all the rows.
 I had to get out the debugger to see what was happening.
 This one would have been faster in Java, for sure.

+...well I tried it in Java with `char[][]` and the same issues cropped up, except even when both arrays were declared in independently and the arrays didn't reference themselves internally during the declaration (item-by-item assignments only), the algorithm failed like when the "next" array had referenced its own rows during declaration in python (`=[['.']*width]*height`) changing a cell in one column changed the entire column across all rows) -> the algorithm could never converge to a stable solution.